 Queen Kapi’olani Hotel

-While staying in Hawaii at the newly renovated Queen Kapi’olani Hotel, our one-bedroom suite offered an unobstructed view of the Diamond Head, Waikiki Beach, Kapiolani Park, and Honolulu Zoo.
-Built in the mid-1960s as one of the first modernistic properties in the Waikiki area, this 19-story, 315 room hotel is within walking distance to hike Diamond Head.
+While staying in Hawaii at the newly renovated Queen Kapi’olani Hotel, our one-bedroom suite offered an unobstructed view of the Diamond Head National Park, Waikiki Beach, Kapiolani Park, and Honolulu Zoo.
+Constructed in the mid-1960s as one of the first modernistic properties in the Waikiki area, this 19-story, 315 room hotel is within walking distance to hiking Diamond Head.

 It’s a good morning activity before the sun heats up the two-mile hike inside the volcanic crater.
 The area opens at 6 a.m., for sunrise hikes through 4:30 p.m., for spectacular sunset views.